codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

     <?= $pager->links() ?>

 And that's all it takes.
-The Pager class will render a series of links that are compatible with the Bootstrap CSS framework by default.
-It will have First and Last page links, as well as Next and Previous links for any pages more than two pages on either side of the current page.
+The Pager class will render First and Last page links, as well as Next and Previous links for any pages more than two pages on either side of the current page.

 If you prefer a simpler output, you can use the ``simpleLinks()`` method, which only uses "Older" and "Newer" links, instead of the details pagination links::